Mbaye Dieye Faye

-Mbaye Dieye Faye (born 1 October 1960) is a singer and a Senegalese percussionist.
+Mbaye Dieye Faye (born 1 October 1960) is a Senegalese singer and percussionist.

 Overview

 Mbaye Dieye Faye is a singer and percussionist in Senegal.
 Although patrilineally from the noble Serer Faye family, he was born to a modest family of griots.
 He had a difficult life before he became a celebrity.
 He sings because he's a griot, but it's a passion for him to sing.
 He dreamt of being one of the famous singers in his country.

 He grew in a family of griots, but he had problems when he wanted to be a singer.
 Formerly, people used to say that when you sing, you are going to "take a bad way."
-For instance, you can use drugs or alcohol—because of the environment, bars, hotels, dancing—so, that was the reason his father defended him to become a drummer.
+For instance, you can use drugs or alcohol—because of the environment, bars, hotels, dancing—so, that was the reason his father forbade him from becoming a drummer.

 When he was a child, his father sent him to koranic school before he entered French school.
 But at a young age, he deserted school and became a carpenter of metals after he began to tap the drums.
 When he first informed his father about his affection for music, his father started to beat him.
 It was after becoming conscious of his son's devotion that his father consented.

 But like many other children, Mbaye Dieye Faye was very stubborn, so he continued to decide to be a singer before his father decided to give him his agreement.
 After all, it was typical for the young son of Sing Sing to tap the drums.
 Like it is said in a Wolof proverb, "Donou sa baaye ayoul," meaning that it's not a shame to follow the same job as your father.
 So Mbaye Dieye Faye begun to tap the drums with his companion Youssou N'Dour well known as the "King of Mbalax" in Senegal.
 Mbaye Dieye Faye had begun singing when he gave up his work as a metal carpenter.
 Too young, Mbaye Dieye Faye left this school.

 His first concert with Youssou N'Dour was delightful for them even if they got only one thousand Cfa each.
 Youssou N'Dour is an old best friend and a colleague of Mbaye Dieye Faye.
 According to Mbaye Dieye Faye, Youssou Nour is the best among the best people.
 They share many things, and together they will realize their dream, success.

 In his adulthood, he married his beloved Mame Ndiaye and has his kids with her.
 According to Mbaye Dieye Faye, it is not easy to become famous, but also it's not easy to be celebrated.
 Indeed, famous people are not free; they can't do whatever they want.
 To gain his life, Mbaye Dieye Faye has his music, the praise he made during ceremonies, concerts, and advertisements such as ‘ halib’ a milk product, ‘the la force’ a tea product...